 5. ADDITIONAL COURSE INFORMATION 5.1.
-Compulsory literature Title Number of copies in the library Availability via other media (available in the library and via other media) 1. grupa autora: Upravljačko računovodstvo, RIF, Zagreb, 2011.
+Compulsory literature (available in the library and via other media) Title Number of copies in the library Availability via other media 1. grupa autora: Upravljačko računovodstvo, RIF, Zagreb, 2011.
 YES 5.2.
 Additional literature (at the moment of changes and/or amended of study programme) Lanen, W.N. & Anderson, S.W. & Maher, M.W., Fundamentals of cost accounting, Third Edition, 2014, by The McGraw-Hill - PPP Belak, V., Menadžersko računovodstvo, RRIF, Zagreb, 1995.
 Grubišić, A.; Analiza poslovanja, skripta, Veleučilište u Šibeniku, 2010.
 2 5.3.
-Quality assurance methods that ensure the acquisition of knowledge, skills and competences The control of students' work quality and the acquisition of necessary knowledge and skills will be ensured through interact student activity during classes and provided information on students' progress through short colloquiums and homework, in be provided in order to increase the efficiency of their work.
-Students will be informed about their rights and obligations a literature.
-Indicators of quality assurance system: Student survey, monitoring of annual data from the Croatian employment service surveys from employers and Alumni association. nformation for further guids s well as the methods of w ance to students will ork and the required 5.4.
-Informing about the course and contacting the teacher It is the responsibility of each student to be regularly informed about the course, the coursework, and the classroom activities will be published in a timely manner on the e-learning site of the course and on the website of the Polytechnic.
-Students can (at least one hour per week), while for short questions and explanations they can be contacted during class.
-It is also possible e-mail address at @ vus.hr), which will be answered as soon as possible (no later than five working days after receiving the contact teachers during the ble to ask questions by e-m consultation period
+Quality assurance methods that ensure the acquisition of knowledge, skills and competences The control of students' work quality and the acquisition of necessary knowledge and skills will be ensured through interactive work.
+By keeping track of attendance and student activity during classes and provided information on students' progress through short colloquiums and homework, information for further guidance to students will be provided in order to increase the efficiency of their work.
+Students will be informed about their rights and obligations as well as the methods of work and the required literature.
+Indicators of quality assurance system: Student survey, monitoring of annual data from the Croatian employment service on the annual state of student employment, surveys from employers and Alumni association.
+5.4.
+Informing about the course and contacting the teacher It is the responsibility of each student to be regularly informed about the course, the coursework, and the classroom activities.
+All notices of classes or possible adjournment will be published in a timely manner on the e-learning site of the course and on the website of the Polytechnic.
+Students can contact teachers during the consultation period (at least one hour per week), while for short questions and explanations they can be contacted during class.
+It is also possible to ask questions by e-mail (from the official e-mail address at @ vus.hr), which will be answered as soon as possible (no later than five working days after receiving the e-mail).